Graduate Alumni Careers

 Ben writes: “I am continuously inspired by the interdisciplinary nature of Classics as a field at the intersection of so many others.
 Classicists’ knowledge of Ancient Greece and Rome enables them to encounter additional fields and engage with them in order to study nuanced relationships between words, cultures, languages, and peoples.
 Accordingly, the University of Maryland’s Classics MA Program allowed me to explore these complexities in-depth and equipped me with a distinct skillset that has enabled me to pursue a fulfilling career as an academic librarian."

-Megan (Brodie) Maier earned her M.A. in 2012 from the University of Maryland, where she focused on Latin and ancient history while leading weekly discussion sessions for undergraduate students taking Greek & Roman Mythology.
+MEGAN MAIER (2012).
+Megan earned her M.A. in 2012 from the University of Maryland, where she focused on Latin and ancient history while leading weekly discussion sessions for undergraduate students taking Greek & Roman Mythology.
 After graduation, she entered law school at the Northwestern School of Law at Lewis & Clark College, where she put to work the strong research skills she developed as a student of ancient languages and history.
 During her time in law school, Megan studied civil rights and held several animal law internships, including one in a government relations office in Washington, D.C.

 Megan's classical studies background boosted her ability to zealously study for the bar exam and in 2019 she was admitted to the State Bar of Montana.
 She now puts her analytical expertise to work as the Senior Research Associate at Verified Voting, a nonpartisan nonprofit organization that advocates for legislation and regulations that promote the accuracy, transparency, and verifiability of U.S. elections.
 Megan also offers pro bono support to the Animal Legal Defense Fund’s attorney network and has had articles published in the University of Pennsylvania Journal of Law and Social Change and the DePaul Journal of Women, Gender and the Law.

-My professors in UMD Classics certainly taught me how to be a scholar, but they also taught me that understanding the human condition is an increasingly worthwhile endeavor as the world becomes more connected and more complex.
+In an earlier correspondence, he wrote: "My professors in UMD Classics certainly taught me how to be a scholar, but they also taught me that understanding the human condition is an increasingly worthwhile endeavor as the world becomes more connected and more complex.
 Languages and peoples may die, but it’s too little realized that their vestiges illuminate so much for the living.”

+BRIAN VUOLO (2002).
 As a 2002 MA graduate of our program, Brian Vuolo taught Latin for nine years at a series of high schools in Severn and Baltimore, Maryland before going on to study for a Masters in Accounting at Towson University.
 At the Cardinal Gibbons School he was also the foreign language department chair; at the Boys’ Latin School of Maryland he increased enrollment in Latin by 119% and wrote five textbooks for the eighth through twelfth grade Latin curriculum.

-Brian writes: “Next fall I will start working for KPMG [an international consulting firm that provides audit, tax, and management services].
+Brian writes: “Next fall I will start working for KPMG (an international consulting firm that provides audit, tax, and management services).
 I am really excited about that.
 All of the work in Latin, Greek and English preceding this change has been incredibly helpful.
 The most critical function of an accountant is in determining the substance of an economic transaction.
 As you can imagine, it's not always obvious what exactly is happening.
 The training in semantics one gets in studying a written language is fully applicable/transferable to arguments in logic, and in discerning the principal element of an economic event.”

+ANN SNEESBY-KOCH (2001).
 Ann writes: "Since earning an MA in Classics in 2001, my career path has been very much influenced by the education and experience I received in the Department of Classics at the University of Maryland.
 After graduating, I was hired as an editor at Ad Fontes, a publisher of full-text, searchable digital libraries of rare, historical documents from the 15th to 17th centuries, primarily written in Latin.

 My strong knowledge of Latin from my coursework at the University of Maryland was crucial to my work as an editor in which I translated manuscripts in order to index them for theological and social/political topics.
 Eventually acting as Managing Editor, I became proficient in XML and TEI-encoding, which to my mind, at least, has its own vocabulary and grammar.
 The knowledge of Latin grammar instilled during my time as a graduate student was vital to my understanding and application of XML tagging and TEI metadata standards.
 It was from this experience that I developed a keen interest in making special collections and otherwise inaccessible primary materials accessible, especially in digital formats, and gained valuable insight into the importance of access to culturally and historically significant source documents for supporting humanities scholarship.